Tinystep1/cmfive-docs/_tutorials/anatomy_module/introduction.md

 The module name must be all lower case and must match the name in the module config and service class.
 This will be explained further.

 To start your module create a new folder called 'example' in cmfive-boilerplate/modules.
 Your next step will be to generate the module config file.
-Click Next below.
+Click next to see these instructions.